magtastic/hugbunadarverkefni1/README.md

 # Hugbúnaðarverkefni 1

 ## How to start
-- Go to www.myip.is and copy your ip to the variable *tempIP* in line 16 in src/lib/dataHandler.js (Later ip will be automatically fetched)
-- Go to shell and type:
+1. Download and install node from the internet (https://nodejs.org/)
+2. In your terminal, locate the folder which contains this readme file and type:

   > npm install

+3. Wait for npm to install everything it needs
+4. When it's finished, type:

   > npm start

-- Go to localhost:3000 in browser
+5. Go to localhost:3000 in browser (latest Chrome is supported)

 ## Description
-Web application that shows events near you or a specific location.
+Web application that shows events near a specific location.
 The application will then suggests events you should check out.
-These events will be pulled from an API that facebook provides.
+These events will be pulled from an API which facebook provides.

-## Team
+## Team 9
 Sveinn Víkingur Þorsteinsson, Kristófer Másson, Magnús Ólafsson and Eyjólfur Árni Karlsson.

 ## Execution